Cricket in India: 1945 to 1960

 The major and defining event in the history of Indian cricket during this period was the Partition of India following full independence from the British Raj in 1947.

 An early casualty of change was the Bombay Quadrangular tournament, which had been a focal point of Indian cricket for over 50 years.
 The new India had no place for teams based on ethnic origin.
 As a result, the Ranji Trophy came into its own as the national championship.
 The last Bombay Pentangular, as it had become, was won by the Hindus in 1945–46.

 India also recorded its first Test victory in 1952, beating England by an innings in Madras.

 1960 to 1970

 One team totally dominated Indian cricket in the 1960s.
 As part of 14 consecutive victories in the Ranji Trophy from 1958–59 to 1972–73, Bombay won the title in all ten seasons of the period under review.
 Among its players were Farokh Engineer, Dilip Sardesai, Bapu Nadkarni, Ramakant Desai, Baloo Gupte, Ashok Mankad and Ajit Wadekar.
-In the 1961–1962 season, the Duleep Trophy was inaugurated as a zonal competition.
+The Duleep Trophy was inaugurated as a zonal competition in the 1961–1962 season.
 It was named after Ranji's nephew, Kumar Shri Duleepsinhji (1905–59).
 With Bombay in its catchment, it is not surprising that the West Zone won six of the first nine titles.